CluedIn-io/CluedIn.Documentation/docs/kb/kb0006-sso-auth-clean.md

     ```yaml
     oauth2:
         enabled: true
+          for:
+          - clean # Include the clean service and any others you want to configure
+          - seq
+          - openrefine
+          - grafana-admin
+          - prometheus-admin
         environment:
             OAUTH2_PROXY_EMAIL_DOMAIN: example.com # Match to your SSO provider domain
         secretRefName: oauth2-proxy-config # Match to the secret name in step 2